sebernal/csc110-hw01/README.md

 The submission (check boxes after you complete each step):

-  - [ ] you added your name to the top comments of the python file
+  - [x ] you added your name to the top comments of the python file
-  - [ ] runs without syntax errors (or -50%)
+  - [x ] runs without syntax errors (or -50%)
-  - [ ] adds a few small but informative comments (or -10%)
+  - [x ] adds a few small but informative comments (or -10%)
-  - [ ] Passes all tests (or lose 5% per missed test).
+  - [x ] Passes all tests (or lose 5% per missed test).
 If you do not pass all tests, do not check this box
-  - [ ] You checked the correct boxes
+  - [x ] You checked the correct boxes

 ### Submitting